-Assets of the Plan are commingled with the assets of the other participating United plans consisting of the Ground Employee 401(k) Plan and the Flight Attendant 401(k) Plan.
+Assets of the Plan are commingled with the assets of the other participating United plans consisting of the Management and Administrative 401(k) Plan, and the Flight Attendant 401(k) Plan.
 Although assets of the plans are commingled in the Trust, the Trustee maintains separate records for each of the plans.
-Assets of the Trust are reported at fair value and are allocated to the following plans as of December 31, 2008 and 2007, as follows (in thousands):
+Assets of the Trust are reported at fair value and are allocated to the following plans at December 31, 2008 and 2007, as follows (in thousands):